Articles

 Exploring Non-Fossil Fuel Based Plastics

-Innovative companies are developing alternatives to traditional petroleum-based plastics.
+Some companies are developing alternatives to traditional petroleum-based plastics.
 For example, Eppendorf has introduced a non-fossil fuel based plastic for lab equipment.
 While currently more expensive, these alternatives represent a promising step towards more sustainable lab practices.

 Improving Pipette Technique